-Definition of Terms
+DEFINITION OF TERMS

-- 1. Statutory definition of harassment, intimidation, and bullying: - 70 O.S. §24-100.3(c) of the School Safety and Bullying Prevention Act defines the terms "bullying," as including, but not limited to a pattern of harassment, intimidation, threatening behavior, physical acts, verbal or electronic communication, directed toward a student or group of students that results in or is reasonably perceived as being done with the intent to cause negative educational or physical results for the targeted individual or group and is communicated in such a way as to disrupt or interfere with the school's educational mission or the education of any student that a reasonable person should recognize will: - a.
-Harm another student; - b.
-Damage another student's property; - c.
-Place another student in reasonable fear of harm to the student's person or damage to the student's property; or - d.
-Insult or demean any student or group of students in such a way as to disrupt or interfere with the school's educational mission or the education of any student. - 2.
-The "Reasonable Person" Standard: - In determining what a "reasonable person" should recognize as an act placing a student in "reasonable" fear of harm, staff will determine "reasonableness" not only from the point of view of a mature adult, but also from the point of view of an immature child of the age of the intended victim along with, but not limited to, con- sideration of special emotional, physical, or mental needs of the particular child; personality or physical char- acteristics, or history that might cause the child to be particularly sensitive to efforts by a bully to humiliate, embarrass, or lower the self esteem of the victim; and the discipline history, personality of, and physical characteristics of the individual alleged to have engaged in the prohibited behavior. - 3.
-General Display of Bullying Acts: - Bullying, for purposes of this section of the regulation, includes harassment and intimidation, and vice versa.
-According to experts in the field, bullying in general is the exploitation of a less powerful person by an indi- vidual taking unfair advantage of that person, which is repeated over time, and which inflicts a negative effect on the victim.
-The seriousness of a bullying act depends on the harm inflicted upon the victim and the fre- quency of the offensive acts.
-Power may be, but is not limited to, physical strength, social skill, verbal ability, or other characteristics.
-Bullying acts by students have been described in several different categories. - a.
-Physical Bullying includes harm or threatened harm to another's body or property, including, but not limited to, what would reasonably be foreseen as a serious expression of intent to inflict physical harm or property damage through verbal or written speech or gestures directed at the student-victim, when con- sidering the factual circumstances in which the threat was made and the reaction of the intended victim.
-Common acts include tripping, hitting, pushing, pinching, pulling hair, kicking, biting, starting fights, daring others to fight, stealing or destroying property, extortion, assaults with a weapon, other violent acts, and homicide.
+A. The statutory definition of harassment, intimidation, and bullying: 70 Okla.
+Stat. § 24-100.3 © of the School Bullying Protection Act defines the terms "harass, intimidate, or bully," as including, but not limited to, any gesture, written or verbal expression, or physical act that a reasonable person should recognize will:

+- 1. Harm another student:

+- 2. Damage another student's property;

+- 3. Place another student in reasonable fear of harm to the student's person or damage to the student's property; or

+- Insult or demeaning any student or group of students in such a way as to disrupt or interfere with the school's educational mission or the education of any students.

+- B. The "Reasonable Person" Standard:

+In determining what a "reasonable person" should recognize as an act placing a student in "reasonable" fear of harm, staff will determine "reasonableness" not only from the point of view of a mature adult but also from the point of view of an immature child of the age of the intended victim along with, but not limited to, consideration of special emotional, physical, or mental needs of the particular child; personality or physical characteristics, or history that might cause the child to be particularly sensitive to efforts by a bully to humiliate, embarrass, or lower the self-esteem of the victim; and the discipline history, personality of and physical characteristics of the individual alleged to have engaged in the prohibited behavior.

+C. General Display of Bullying Acts:

+Bullying, for purposes of this section of the policy, includes harassment and intimidation, and vice versa.
+According to experts in the field, bullying in general is the exploitation of a less powerful person by an individual taking unfair advantage of that person, which is repeated over time, and which inflicts a negative effect on the victim.
+The seriousness of a bullying act depends on the harm inflicted upon the victim and the frequency of the offensive acts.
+Power may be but is not limited to physical strength, social skills, verbal ability, or other characteristics.
+Bullying acts by students have been described in several different categories.